jabranr/covidonation/README.md

 - Build project for production
   - `npm run build`

-> Always branch out from `master` for your work unless working on a milestone then branch out from `develop` or see milestone details.
+> Always branch out from `develop` or see milestone details.

 ## Staging